Vanessaf2/vizio-smart-tv-security-assessment/README.md

 (Add screenshot)

-## Lessons Learned
+## Conclusion

-This project provided hands-on experience with IoT security, network reconnaissance, API authentication, and packet analysis.
-It demonstrated how exposed services contribute to attack surface, how token-based authentication protects device functionality, and how encrypted traffic can still reveal meaningful network behavior during investigation.
+This project provided hands-on experience investigating network communications, analyzing encrypted traffic, identifying exposed services, and documenting security observations.
+Through the use of Nmap, Wireshark, SmartCast API analysis, and network reconnaissance techniques, I developed practical skills in traffic analysis, security investigation, and technical troubleshooting that are applicable to security operations and network defense environments.